onlyan0/test_spark_png/README.md

 ## Configure and run

 Configures are in [config.yml](config.yml)

 Either change it or pass another yml file to python program as an argument

 ```cmd
 pyton3 src/main/main.py --configfilepath another_config.yml
 ```

+In config file you can set logging level, paths to 3 input csv datasets (orders, order items and products) and path to output parquet dataset